s1336033/Student-Information-Management-System/README.md

 2.Install Visual Studio Code from https://code.visualstudio.com/download

-3.Click the extensions and install the Python extension for Visual Studio Code.
+3.Click "Extensions" and install Python Extension Pack on Visual Studio Code.

 4.Download and extract StudnetManagement.zip file into desktop.
-Click the StudentManagement.pyw on programming platform to run it
+Open StudentManagement.pyw in the programming platform to run it